paolvz/leoscaling/README.md

 In each folder (are present the source .c codes, the runners (`run*` files) for loading the correct modules and compiling and the sbatch script (`sba_leo.sh`) to run the scaling.

-More detailed info provided in the readme of each implementation.
+More infos provided in the readme of each implementation.

+The `report.pdf` file contains the detailed analysis on the scalings performed and an overview of the algorithms used.

 # Setup